There is a motion discontinuity of a motion-derivative when its Y-axis has two values at one instant on its X–axis.

 A Step-change in Acceleration?

-Mechanical systems do not like an Acceleration Discontinuity.
+Mechanical systems do not like Acceleration Discontinuities.
 The mechanical system will tend to vibrate.

 We can show an Acceleration Discontinuity with this experiment:

-There is, however, a step change in acceleration and force as you release the coin
+There is, however, a step change in force (gravitational force) as you release the coin

-The ruler vibrates with a peak displacement amplitude of about twice the final resting position of the ruler.
+The ruler vibrates with a peak displacement amplitude of about two times the final resting position of the ruler with the coin on it

 A Step-change in Jerk?